uncomplexlearning/a-level/markdown/cs.md

 ### 4.4.5 Classifcation of algorithmic problems

-- Heuristic methods are often used when tackling intractable problems

 #### Tractable problems

-- problems that have a polynomial (or less) time solution
+- Problems that have a polynomial (or less) time solution

 #### Intractable problems

-- problems that have no polynomial (or less) time solution
+- Problems that have no polynomial (or less) time solution

+#### Heuristics

+- Heuristic methods are often used when tackling intractable problems
+- Rules/knowledge about the problem domain
+  - used to find a good/approximate but not optimal solution to a problem
+  - reduces the size of the search/problem space
+  - changing some constraints in the problem

 ### 4.4.6 Computable and non-computable problems